 Although ibuprofen and acetaminophen are popular pain relievers, taking too much too often can have negative effects on the digestive system or liver, especially over the long term or when combined with other medications.
 Thus, for professional runners and committed hobbyists who run often and require regular pain and muscle relief, the frequent use of ibuprofen has the potential to be problematic.
 For some, simply gritting their teeth and working through the pain is possible, but for most, inadequate pain relief for their workouts means putting their fitness dreams on hold and delaying their progress.
 Although foam rolling is a popular option for improving recovery times in runners, it can be difficult to do properly and is time consuming if you’re on a tight schedule or on the go.
 So what else can runners do to improve their recovery time?

 Chances are you’ve heard of CBD by now.
-Derived from the hemp plant, this supplement is being looked at by health and fitness industries as a natural alternative to ibuprofen, an anxiety reliever, a post-workout recovery hack, and sleep aid.
 Whether you’re a runner and athlete interested in integrating this supplement into your workout routine or just discovering the benefits of legal CBD products for the first time, here’s what you need to know.

 CBD stands for cannabidiol and is one of many classes of chemical compounds found in hemp and cannabis.
 Known for their effects on cannabinoid receptors (the cells that control neurotransmitter release), cannabinoids are most easily understood as the class of compounds that affect the brain.